ElementsProject/lightning/doc/lightningd-config.5.md

 be loaded at startup, whatever directory it is in.
 This option is useful for disabling a single plugin inside a directory.
 You can still explicitly load plugins which have been disabled, using lightning-plugin(7) `start`.

+ **important-plugin**=*PLUGIN*
+Speciy a plugin to run as part of C-lightning.
+This can be specified multiple times to add multiple plugins.
+Plugins specified via this option are considered so important, that if the plugin stops for any reason (including via lightning-plugin(7) `stop`), C-lightning will also stop running.
+This way, you can monitor crashes of important plugins by simply monitoring if C-lightning terminates.

 BUGS
 ----